theseanything/civilservicelgbt.github.io/_events/20190706-pride-in-london.md

 Join us as we march in the parade at Pride in London.

 ## How to register

+> Registrations for our Pride in London group are now closed.
+We will contact you if you secured a place.

 Places in this year's Civil Service group for Pride in London are limited.
 We will allocate places in the parade via a lottery 6 to 8 weeks prior to the event.